couchbase-examples/couchbase-google-mcp-toolbox-demo/README.md

 ## Built with ❤️ for Manufacturing Excellence

-This demo showcases how Google GenAI Toolbox combined with Couchbase's powerful vector search capabilities revolutionizes manufacturing operations through intelligent, context-aware troubleshooting assistance.
+This demo showcases how Google MCP Toolbox for Databases combined with Couchbase's powerful vector search capabilities revolutionizes manufacturing operations through intelligent, context-aware troubleshooting assistance.
 The modular architecture ensures scalability, maintainability, and seamless integration with enterprise manufacturing systems.